Would you like to earn free PDUs?

 Here's a simple spreadsheet you can download to use for tracking your podcast listening:

 Each time you listen to an episode of The People and Projects Podcast, make an entry into your log of the episode number, title, guest, the day you listened to it, and the total number of minutes of the episode.
-Indicate what percentage of the episode was Technical, Leadership, and Strategic (elements of the PMI Talent Triangle).
+Indicate what percentage of the episode was Ways of Working, Power Skills, and Business Acumen (elements of the PMI Talent Triangle).
 For example, for a 34-minute episode that was 100% about leadership, you would put 34 minutes into the duration column and put 100% in the Leadership % column.
 The spreadsheet will calculate the minutes for you based on the percentages.
 Click here for more information about the PMI Talent Triangle.

 Below is a list of recent episodes with the times and percentages.